 These Baked Pumpkin Donut Holes are a delicious way to get your pumpkin spice fix in dessert form or breakfast form!
 Easy homemade pumpkin muffins are tossed in a cinnamon sugar mixture that makes these taste like your favorite coffee shop pumpkin donut holes.
 You will love the delicious fall flavors in this easy pumpkin recipe!

 Baked Pumpkin Donut Holes

-Pumpkin Spice Donut Muffins are my absolute new favorite fall snack.
+These easy baked pumpkin donut holes are my absolute new favorite fall snack.
 They are the perfect mix of a dense, pumpkin muffin, with a light and airy donut!
 Better yet, this a yeast free donut recipe, so there’s really no baking skills required!
-I don’t know about you, but I tend to kill my yeast, so I am always looking for easy baking recipes that don’t require any rising!
+I don’t know about you, but I always tend to kill my yeast, so I am always looking for easy baking recipes that don’t require any rising!
 If a donut hole and a mini muffin had a baby, it would be these delicious little morsels!

-What do you need to make homemade donuts?
+What do you need to make homemade donut holes?

 Looking for more easy pumpkin recipes?